 Workers Rights During Public Health Emergencies

-Read below for answers to employment questions on state and federal law regarding public health emergencies, insurance, quarantine, leave, and more.
+Read below to learn how labor and employment intersect with state and federal laws for public health emergencies, as well as information about insurance, quarantines, sick leave, and more.

 Yes.
-An agency can order its employees to evacuate their regular worksites and work from home during a pandemic health crisis.
+A federal agency can order its employees to evacuate their regular worksites and work from home during a pandemic health crisis.
 (This applies when WHO makes the declaration — not state or local agencies.)

 Yes.
 An employer may encourage or require employees to telework as an infection-control or prevention strategy, including based on timely information from public health authorities about pandemics, public health emergencies, or other similar conditions.
 Telework also may be a reasonable accommodation.
-Read more about other health and safety measures on our Infectious Disease page.
+See workplacefairness.org for more information on health and safety measures.

 If this is not the case and you do not have a union contract or other employment contracts, under the FLSA employers generally have to pay employees only for the hours they actually work, whether at home or at the employer’s office.
 However, the FLSA requires employers to pay non-exempt workers at least the minimum wage for all hours worked, and at least time and one half the regular rate of pay for hours worked in excess of 40 in a workweek.
 Salaried exempt employees generally must receive their full salary in any week in which they perform any work, subject to certain very limited exceptions.